MT-CTF/capturetheflag/mods/pvp/grenades/api.md

 grenades.register_grenade("name", { -- Name of the grenade (Like 'smoke' or 'flashbang')
-	description = "", -- A short description of the grenade. image = "", -- The name of the grenade's texture on_explode = function(pos, name)
+	description = "", -- A short description of the grenade. image = "", -- The name of the grenade's texture on_explode = function(def, pos, name)
-		-- This function is called when the grenade 'explodes' -- <pos> the place the grenade 'exploded' at
+		-- This function is called when the grenade 'explodes' -- <def> grenade object definition
+		-- <pos> the place the grenade 'exploded' at
 		-- <name> the name of the player that threw the grenade end,
-	on_collide = function(obj, name)
+	on_collide = function(def, obj, name)
-	-- This function is called when the grenade collides with a surface -- <obj> the grenade object
+		-- This function is called when the grenade collides with a surface -- <def> grenade object definition
+		-- <obj> the grenade object
 		-- <name> the name of the player that threw the grenade -- return true to cause grenade explosion
 		-- return "stop" to stop the grenade from moving end,
 	clock = 3, -- Optional, controls how long until grenade detonates.
 Default is 3 particle = { -- Adds particles in the grenade's trail